 Understanding Port's positioning requires comparing it to other solutions in the IDP space.
 Each platform makes different trade-offs between flexibility, time to value, and feature depth.

-Cortex: Enterprise-grade engineering excellence platform
+Cortex: Enterprise-grade engineering operations platform

-Time to value vs. total cost of ownership: Port's pitch centers on flexibility and AI agents—you can customize anything you want and build custom AI-powered workflows.
+Port's pitch centers on flexibility and AI agents—you can customize anything and build custom AI-powered workflows.
 But this flexibility comes with a hidden cost: you have to define everything from scratch, including managing LLM integrations and prompt engineering.
-Organizations implementing Port typically spend months on initial configuration and require ongoing platform engineering resources with AI expertise to maintain workflows, integrations, data models, and AI agent reliability.
+Organizations implementing Port typically spend months on initial configuration and require ongoing platform engineering resources to maintain workflows, integrations, data models, and AI agent reliability.

 According to Forrester's Total Economic Impact study of Cortex, organizations see a 20% improvement in developer productivity and can reallocate 5 engineering headcount worth of effort previously spent on manual processes.